decker-prime/traffic_watch/README.md

 ### An HTTP traffic monitor

-Traffic watch is a straightforward console application that monitors the amount of HTTP traffic to a port on your machine.
+Traffic Watch is a straightforward console application that monitors the amount of HTTP traffic to a port on your machine.

 This program has been tested and verified to work on Linux, handling ~1000 http requests per second.